Rakeela/dragora-notes/2022-11-01-Two-Hundred-and-Seventieth.md

 In hindsight, maybe I was doomed to be a vegetarian.
 My dad cooked steaks on the regular.
 That should've been a fine thing, right?
 The problem is that I didn't like steak.
 I've never understood the appeal of meat-slab.

 ---
+Finishing my first writing session for Nanowrimo, the scene I was working on now stands at 2,405 words.
+1,957 words is the length of my first session of Nanowrimo writing.
+I may or may not come back to the story today.
+More is better...

+---
 Back to [[day-post-archive]]